AnnaJiang1308/mimic4_sepsis/README.md

 # To-Do List

-## As of 2023-06-19
+## As of 2023-06-29

 ### Hanxi Jiang

-- Average or sum up the data in the state space per hour.
+- ~~Average or sum up the data in the state space per hour.~~
-- Add another filter in the step *hourly sample* to drop the feature with too many missing values.
-- Add the environment calculating the reward regarding to the end of each patient’s trajectory.
+- Add the environment calculating the reward regarding the end of each patient’s trajectory.
-- Data concerned to patient attributes (weight, gender, age) could be selectly picked in advance, you will find them in `itemid_info/PatientAttribute.csv`.
+- ~~Data concerned with patient attributes (weight, gender, age) could be selectly picked in advance, you will find them in `itemid_info/PatientAttribute.csv`.~~

 ### Xuyuan Han